UniversalTze/OpenJudge/report/report.md

 ## Changes
-During development, we made several strategic adjustments to strengthen our core quality attributes whilst adapting to practical constraints:
+During development, the team made several strategic adjustments to strengthen our core quality attributes whilst adapting to practical constraints:
 - Real-time to Asynchronous Feedback Model: Originally, to provide real-time feedback a persistent WebSocket connections.
 However, to maintain absolute security isolation of execution environments, an asynchronous polling-based approach was adpoted.
 This change preserves rapid feedback whilst ensuring no direct network connections can compromise sandbox integrity.
 In addition, delays on the scale of 1–2 seconds—such as those introduced by a small backlog in queues and periodic polling—are an acceptable trade-offs. ([0017-no-realtime-feedback](../model/adrs/0017-no-realtime-feedback.md)).
 - Extensibility Elevation: Initially conceived as a supporting requirement, extensibility became a primary ASR due to its fundamental importance for educational platforms serving diverse learning needs.
 The team's architecture now explicitly supports seamless integration of new programming languages and learning tools. ([0019-Extensibility](../model/adrs/0019-Extensibility-ASR.md)).
 - AI-Enhanced Learning Integration: We expanded scope to include Large Language Model (LLM) integration, providing contextual hints and explanations for failed test cases.
 This enhancement directly supports our educational mission by offering tailored guidance rather than generic error messages. ([0020-LLM-Integration](../model/adrs/0020-LLM-Integration.md)).